Returning to one of my passions:

 Back then this amounted to an unsettling sense of abandonment.
 That it was from very loving parents was very confusing (and can cause dissociation).
 The experience also involved sharing a room of four beds with older men.
 One was there for a quick surgery.
 One for a few days to establish a diagnosis, and one to die.
 Even as a wee kid it was obvious which was which!

-The sense of this establishing a victim mentality was something I’d not bought into a long time ago.
+The sense of this establishing a victim mentality was something I’d not bought into, a long time ago.
 The experience(s) have made me who I am, and for this I am grateful.
 And no one has had a perfect childhood anyway!
-Mine was pretty damn good though, compared to many.
+Mine was pretty damn good too, compared to many.

 So I decided some counseling would be a good idea.
 So I txt’d my new nurse and asked for some local recommendations.
 Her reply, “I don’t know of anyone in Wanaka, but we can do that.
 I’ll organise a referral – I think there is someone at Dunstan Hospital” (an hour’s drive away for me).
 And in due course I soon found myself getting the help I needed.